And greetings to you, music lovers, thrill seekers, conversationalists all across the fruited plane.

 Stick to the service sector.

-And what greater reward can there be than to spend hours with the master.
+And what greater reward can there be than to spend hours with the master, Barack Obama, Lord Messiah, the most merciful.

-And yet they're gonna vote for the guy who he's gonna try to arrange everybody else's life like this as much as possible.
+And yet they're going to vote for the guy who is going to try to arrange everybody else's life like this as much as possible.

-That's from the Rocky Mountain News in the TV station Channel 7 in Denver, Russell Haythorn reporting.
+That's from the Rocky Mountain News in the TV station Channel 7 in Denver, Russell Haythorne reporting.

 Those viewers said the campaign told them they have to volunteer six hours for the campaign by Friday, August 15th, in order to get a ticket.

-I gotta call that if I want the ticket, I have to volunteer two shifts of three hours apiece for one ticket.
+I got a call that if I want the ticket, I have to volunteer two shifts of three hours apiece for one ticket.

 If I want two tickets, then it's four shifts of two hours apiece, said Bernice Christensen.